 You can take either a train or a bus from Phnom Penh to Kep, both forms of transport take about the same time.

 Train Times from Phnom Penh to Kep

 Bus Times from Phnom Penh to Kep

-There are two daily direct bus services from Phnom Penh to Kep available to book online.
+There are currently 13 direct bus services a day from Phnom Penh to Kep available to book online.